sergiotapia/magnetissimo/CONTRIBUTING.md

 * IS it a quickfix?
 If yes, then post a patch / diff on an issue
 * Neither a feature or an issue?
 Open an issue and we'll see what's best

+You can also contact us on Slack!
+See the README for more information.

 ## Crawlers

 The crawlers live in `lib/magnetissimo/crawler/`.
 They all belong to a special supervisor that is located in the `crawler` directory as well.
 If you want